 We’re expanding!

-Last year’s event in Sydney was not only informative, but also very entertaining: we kept the sessions short, the coffee flowing and Chatham House rule in effect.
+This year’s event in Sydney was not only informative, but also very entertaining: we kept the sessions short, the coffee flowing and Chatham House rule in effect.

 The one day event is for marketers of financial services and business, particularly those of investments, wealth management, private banking, stockbroking and associated services.